Restoration Movement: Anabaptism and materialism controversies

 Thomas began to refuse to share prayer, worship, or communion with those he considered not to be validly baptised Christians.
 His theological views also continued to develop.
-By 1837 he was teaching annihilationism, and he debated a Presbyterian clergymen, Isaac Watts.
+By 1837 he was teaching annihilationism, and he debated a Presbyterian clergyman, Isaac Watts.
 Campbell interpreted this as materialism and believed that it undermined the biblical doctrine of the resurrection, and he reacted strongly.
 In the Millennial Harbinger Campbell announced that he could no longer consider Thomas a brother.
 Many congregations of Disciples took this as an indication that they should withhold fellowship from Thomas, and he found himself on the margins of the movement.
 Thomas continued to have supporters among the Disciples but moved further from Christian orthodoxy.
 In 1846 he published a "Confession and Abjuration" of the faith he held at his baptism, and he arranged to be baptised again.
 Despite this, when he toured the United Kingdom to give prophetic lectures in 1848–1850 he played down his separation from the Disciples movement, in an endeavour to access congregations in Britain.
 But his true position was discovered by James Wallis and David King, and the movement closed ranks against him.

 In 1864 he coined the name "Christadelphian" for those who shared his views and sought to register as conscientious objectors to military service.
 The name was adopted by Robert Roberts, the Scottish protege of Thomas, for the periodical which he had just begun to publish in Birmingham; and the sect began to grow rapidly.